 Patricia Sarles, Brooklyn & Staten Island School Library Coordinator

 Patricia came into the New York City Board of Education in 1993 as a school librarian at Midwood High School in Brooklyn.
 She then went on to serve in five other schools in Brooklyn, the Bronx, and Staten Island before becoming the coordinator for Staten Island and Brooklyn in 2017 in the Department of Library Services.
 Patricia has published both book reviews and articles in numerous library journals and has her first book chapter was published in 2021.

 Barbara Jackson, Research Assistant

 Barbara Jackson is a Research Assistant in the NYC DOE Department of Library Services/NYC School Library System.
-Among Barbara's many responsibilities, she manages the continuing education credits (CTLE) for all educators that attend NYCSLS professional development workshops, facilitates distribution of materials between the three Library Services offices (Tweed, Washington Heights, and Petrides) and school libraries, and oversees exhibitors for annual conferences.
+Among Barbara's many responsibilities, she manages the continuing education credits (CTLE) for all educators that attend NYCSLS professional development workshops and facilitates distribution of materials between the three Library Services offices (Tweed, Washington Heights, and Petrides) and school libraries.
 In her free time, Barbara expresses her talents as a swing dancer, quilter, seamstress, and crafter.

 Mohini Sookdeo, Secretary